AndrewBavuels/Sentiment-Analysis-for-Customer-Experience-Reporting/README.md

 ## **3. Minimal Functional App ⚙️**

-- A Tableau workbook uploaded to Tableau Public that contains the visualizations created from the processed dataset.
+- Notebook with the code that processes the dataset, from its Data Cleaning to the Area Classification, **described in the Functional architecture design**.
-- Code for constructing visualizations and organizing them into a Story as well as our results, obstacles encountered, lessons learned, and a link to our completed Tableau workbook.
+- Dashboards for both Issues & Satisfaction Management uploaded to Tableau Public, containing the visualizations created from the processed dataset. **The link is found in the Demo as main.txt file**

-### Dashboards:
+### Dashboards previews:

 #### - Issues Management: Dashboard from Negative Reviews